huntdatacenter/docs/docs/do-science/faq/migration.md

 ### Do we need to prepare something before the migration?

-Yes, if you have `cargo`-volumes and unamanged machines in your lab.
+Yes, if you have `cargo`-volumes and unmanaged machines in your lab.
 Worry not, we will contact your lab leader will further details if this is the case.
-In short, you will need to remove data from your cargo-volumes as these will be discontinued, and decide if you want storage volumes for unmanged machines to be migrated or not.
+In short, you will need to remove data from your cargo-volumes as these will be discontinued, and decide if you want storage volumes for unmanaged machines to be migrated or not.

 ### Will our home machine be the same after the migration?